Clown: But the puppy boy! He hurts with the mallet and the balloon - boom!

 - Max: An Autistic Journey: In the Max's Birthday DLC, the manager at the fast food restaurant dresses up as a clown to entertain Max and his friends for Max's birthday party.
 Unfortunately, he doesn't count on four of the kids (including Max himself) being afraid of him.
 They all start panicking and running around.
 The manager is shocked and runs away, forcing the player to control Max's dad to talk to each kid and calm them down.

 - Cracked: "I Am A Clown: 5 Truths You'll Wish I Didn't Tell You" is about the dangers that a birthday clown for hire experiences on the job.
-The hours are long, the performers get so little rest that they often take stimulant drugs, adults can get flirty (or worse) with the performers, the cotton candy machines are extremely dangerous, and more.
+The hours are long, the performers get so little rest that they often take stimulants, adults can get flirty (or worse) with the performers, the cotton candy machines are extremely dangerous, and more.

 - Animaniacs: In "Clown and Out," Mr. Plotz hires a clown for Wakko's birthday, not realizing that Wakko is terrified of clowns.
 The clown keeps trying to be nice to Wakko, but Wakko still sees the clown as evil and abuses him with Amusing Injuries.